top of page

 Is There Hope After an FIP Diagnosis?

+Yes — absolutely.
 Thousands of cats worldwide are alive today because of antiviral treatment.
+FIP is no longer the hopeless diagnosis it once was.

 Comments